sanga/cheatsheets/cheatsheet.md

-Some of these are down to my particular configuration

 ```
+Some of these are down to my particular configuration i.e. this is intended to just be a personal reminder (not useful for anyone else)

 $ goto end
 ~ goto first non-ws char
 n next search hit